cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

-In addition to these MPC-style security goals, VDAFs can be composed with various mechanisms for differential privacy, thereby providing the added assurance that the aggregate result iteslf does not leak too much information about any one measurement.
+In addition to these MPC-style security goals, VDAFs can be composed with various mechanisms for differential privacy, thereby providing the added assurance that the aggregate result itself does not leak too much information about any one measurement.

 > TODO(issue #94) Provide guidance for local and central DP and point to it